nodejs/wiki-archive/Creating-a-CTC-Meeting-Issue.md

   * File -> Make A Copy
   * Check Share it with same people box
   * Fix the title of the doc
-* Fix the date and the links in the new doc
+* Fix the date in the new doc
 * Remove Present and Standup
 * Move Agenda to Previous Meeting
 * Delete Minutes and Q/A